ScriptFUSION/Codecs/README.md

 Codecs
 ======

 A collection of codecs for encoding and decoding data.
-Encoders encode, decoders decode; codecs do both.
-Codecs inherit from the `Codec` interface.
+Encoders encode, decoders decode; codecs do both and implement the `Codec` interface.

 Codecs and encoders list
 ------------------------